«Previous Next»

 “I get a lot of compliments on it wherever I go,” says Larue Latimer, Hartville, Mo., who repowered his 1940 Farmall H with the 304 cu. in., V-8 engine out of a 1975 International 1-ton pickup.
 The tractor still has its original 5-speed transmission.

 The tractor rides on new Firestone 13.6 by 38 tires on back and 6.00 by 16 tires on front.
-It has a custom automotive paint job and new decals, custom lights, and a tachometer.
+It has a custom automotive paint job, new decals, custom lights, and a tachometer.
 Latimer painted the engine red, added a chrome breather and accessories, and painted the wheel rims with automotive silver.

-“Even though it has a truck engine, it’s still an all IH tractor,” says Latimer.
+“Even though it has a truck engine, it’s still an all-IH tractor,” says Latimer.
 “The new engine has 8 cylinders and exactly twice as many cu. in. as the original one.
 You can see the valve covers sticking out from under the hood, but people don’t realize what the entire engine looks like until I lift the hood and they see the chrome breathers and trim.”

 Latimer already had the engine, which he bought as a backup for his combine.
 “I needed to sell it or do something with it, so I decided to buy a 1940 Farmall with a burned-out engine for $200 from my cousin,” he says.